AGs-hue/SCA-project/README.md

 # You can use already packaged circle ci workflows, they are called orbs
 orbs:
-  node: circleci/node@3.0.0 # We use the orbs for creating a node js workflow
+  node: circleci/node@3.0.0 # We use the node orbs to automatically create a nodejs workflow for us
+  heroku: circleci/heroku@0.0.10 # the heroku orbs to give us access to heroku jobs and commands

 # This is where we define our actual process, each process is classified into a job. we can run multiple jobs
 jobs: